 Structure of Articles: IJI requires that depending on the type of articles, the submitted manuscripts should be divided into the following sections:

 - Review Articles: Title page, Abstract, Introduction, Methods, Primary and secondary topic headings (as many as required), Discussion, Conclusion, Acknowledgements, References, Tables, Legends.

-The IJI policy for accepting review article is based on invitation to those potential authors with acceptable tracks record of publication (between 3 to 5 published related papers).
+The IJI policy for accepting review article is based on an invitation to those potential authors with acceptable tracks record of publication (minimum 5 published related research articles).

 - Research Articles: Title page, Abstract, Introduction, Materials and Methods, Results, Discussion,

 Acknowledgments, References, Tables, Legends.
 The length of these articles should not exceed 4500 words.

 - Short Papers and Short Communications: Title page, Abstract, Introduction, Materials and Methods, Results and Discussion (combined) Acknowledgements, References, Tables, and Legends.
 The length of these articles should not exceed 2500 words.